According to the International Academy of Collaborative Professionals (IACP) – What makes Collaborative Practice unique?

 • Negotiate a mutually acceptable resolution without having courts decide issues.

 • Maintain open communication and information sharing throughout the process.

 • Create shared solutions acknowledging the highest priorities of all.

 The Collaborative Divorce Process is based on the belief that families can get through the divorce process in a healthy and more productive manner.
-The parties will learn how to interact and communicate with one another in a respectful manner.
+The parties will learn how to interact and respectfully communicate with one another.
 Communication and self-management skills are taught to the couple by the Collaborative Divorce Coach.
-The couple will then use the new skills in their settlement discussions and in their post divorce communication.
+The couple will then use the new skills in their settlement discussions and their post-divorce communication.

-A Collaborative Divorce Coach works as a member of a Collaborative Divorce Team.
+A Collaborative Divorce Coach will work as a member of a Collaborative Divorce Team.
 The team of professionals consists of two collaboratively trained lawyers, one mental health professional/coach, and one financial professional.
 This process will allow families to resolve family law disputes without needing to go to court.
-The team of professionals will work with the clients to develop a mutually agreed upon settlement.
-If the family has minor children, the team will also work with the family to develop an agreed upon parenting plan that will consider the needs of the children.
+The team of professionals will work with the clients to develop a mutually agreed-upon settlement.
+If the family has minor children, the team will also work with the family to develop an agreed-upon parenting plan that will consider the needs of the children.
 The goal of Collaborative Practice is to resolve all aspects of their family law disputes in a confidential, respectful manner, with the parties making the decisions for themselves.